-Before and after extended care drop-off and pick-up is at the back end of the parking lot near the pavilion.
-Pick-up and drop-off procedures listed will be strictly enforced.
+Before and after extended care drop-off and pick-up is at the front desk of the Rauner Y. Pick-up and drop-off procedures listed will be strictly enforced.

-Campers will have various activities to choose from and will be supervised by Y staff.
-Activities will include board games, art and crafts, group games, and an outside play area.
+During Before & After Care the camper will have a variety of activities to choose from and will be supervised by Y staff.
+Activities will include board games, art and crafts, group games and an outside play area.